BetterBusinessBrian/Updated_Portfolio/README.md

 Update README to accepted format
 Add to site

-RESUME: The resume in place is not up to date and will be replaced

 LINKEDIN: Links to my LinkedIn not vice versa until features are updated